kocurc/VAmPI-API-Tests/README.md

 - ***API10:2019 - Insufficient Logging & Monitoring***:
   - There is no record of which IP address, user agent, or timestamp is associated with each request
 ---------------------------
 - ***API5:2019 - Broken Function Level Authorization***:
-  - Unauthorized Password Change
+  - Unauthorized Password Change +

-- ***API1:2019 - Broken Object Level Authorization***:
-  - Broken Object Level Authorization

 - ***API3:2019 - Excessive Data Exposure***:
-  - User and Password Enumeration
+  - User and Password Enumeration +
 - ***API4:2019 - Lack of Resources & Rate Limiting***:
-  - RegexDOS (Denial of Service)
+  - RegexDOS (Denial of Service) +
 - ***API4:2019 - Lack of Resources & Rate Limiting***:
-  - Lack of Resources & Rate Limiting
+  - Lack of Resources & Rate Limiting +